-Mendocino Coast Hospital’s primary hand therapist, Olga has obtained advanced certifications in hand therapy and physical agent modalities.
+Mendocino Coast Hospital’s primary hand therapist, Sarah has obtained advanced certifications in hand therapy and physical agent modalities.
 She also holds ergonomic certifications.
 All of our occupational therapists providing hand therapy are licensed by the California State Board of Occupational Therapy and are certified by the National Board of Occupational Therapy (NBCOT).

 When there is a need, your physician will order occupational therapy.
 This might include training in bathing, dressing, feeding and other self care.
 The goal of Occupational Therapy is to help you maintain your independence in activities of daily living, including the use of adaptive devices like dressing aids, reachers, feeding utensils and personal hygiene assistance.